toptechtips/toptechtips.github.io/_posts/2023-04-03-python-offset-aware-offset-naive-timezones.md

 ---
 layout: post
-title: ERROR - can't subtract offset-naive and offset-aware datetimes
+title: (SOLVED) can't subtract offset-naive and offset-aware datetimes
 comments: true
 subtitle: A good practice when dealing with times in Python
 show-avatar: false